opendatamesh-initiative/odm-specification-schema-annotations/MANTAINERS.md

-The current maintainers for the XXX Specification (XXXS) are:
+The current maintainers for the Schema Annotation Specification Specification (SAS) are:

 | Name | Employer | Timezone |
 | ---- | -------- | ---------------- |
 | Andrea Gioia    | Quantyca         | Central European Time |
 | Jacopo Aliprandi    | Blindata         | Central European Time |

-See the [Specification Governance Guide](GOVERNANCE.md) for more information on how DPDS Maintainers are selected and replaced.
+See the [Specification Governance Guide](GOVERNANCE.md) for more information on how SAS Maintainers are selected and replaced.